 buried with Him in baptism, in which you also were raised with Him through faith in the working of God, who raised Him from the dead.
 And you, being dead in your trespasses and the uncircumcision of your flesh, He has made alive together with Him, having forgiven you all trespasses.
 (Col 2:12–13)

 Become conformed to Jesus’s love by being conformed to His death in baptism (Rom 6:1–7).
 From the baptismal burial with Christ, there is the beginning of the newness of life.
-Therefore, only believers can realize God’s love.
-God exists because love is objectively moral.
+For this reason, only believers can realize God’s love.
+God exists because love is eternally constant.